 The most deprived 20% of the national population as identified by the national Index of Multiple Deprivation (IMD).
 The IMD has seven domains with indicators accounting for a wide range of social determinants of health.

-PLUS population groups we would expect to see identified are ethnic minority communities; inclusion health groups; people with learning disabilities and/or autism; coastal communities with pockets of deprivation hidden amongst relative affluence; people with multi-morbidities; and protected characteristic groups; amongst others.
+PLUS population groups we would expect to see identified are ethnic minority communities; inclusion health groups; people with a learning disability and autistic people; coastal communities with pockets of deprivation hidden amongst relative affluence; people with multi-morbidities; and protected characteristic groups; amongst others.

 Inclusion health groups include: people experiencing homelessness, drug and alcohol dependence, vulnerable migrants, Gypsy, Roma and Traveller communities, sex workers, people in contact with the justice system, victims of modern slavery and other socially excluded groups.